sujith-eag/personal-site/content/docs/python/col_extra/unit_2_ans_1.md

 ____

 ##### Write a python program to count number of vowels and consonants, identify numbers, uppercase letters, lowercase letters and special characters in a given string.

+* Write a python function that accepts a sentence containing alpha numeric characters and calculates the number of digits, uppercase and lowercase letters.
+Return the calculated values.

 **Answer :**